quentinsf/ansible-webfaction/README.md

       # Yes, sadly, you do need to know your webfaction hostname
-      # for the following.
-But at least you don't need to know the
+      # for the 'host' parameter in the following.
+      # But at least you don't need to know the IP address -
-      # IP address - we'll convert that for you.
+      # we'll convert the hostname for you.

       - name: Create a website
         webfaction_site: